red1bluelost/llvm-project/llvm/docs/Extensions.rst

 PGO Analysis Map Extra Data
 """""""""""""""""""""""""""

-PGO related analysis data can be emitted inline with the BBAddrMap through the optional ``pgo-analysis-map`` flag.
+PGO related analysis data can be emitted after each function within the BBAddrMap through the optional ``pgo-analysis-map`` flag.
 Supported analyses currently are Function Entry Count, Basic Block Frequencies, and Branch Probabilities.

 Each analysis is enabled or disabled via a bit in the feature byte.
 Currently those bits are: